-- To achieve this, the Master Plan includes: Safety improvements at the Queen Street/SH 57 intersection. - Key connections across SH57 to ensure it is a connector, not a divider. - Intersections that allow for safe and convenient movement of pedestrians and cycles.
+- Safety improvements at the Queen Street/SH 57 intersection. - Key connections across SH57 to ensure it is a connector, not a divider. - Intersections that allow for safe and convenient movement of pedestrians and cycles.

 Plan for public transport in the future.
-To achieve this, the Master Plan includes:

-• A hierarchical system of interconnected streets with sufficient width to allow for an efficient local public transport network.
+A hierarchical system of interconnected streets with sufficient width to allow for an efficient local public transport network.

-Key Existing road Arterial road Collector road Local road Laneway Existing cycle path Strategic Cycleways Scale (m) 0 100 200 400
+Existing road Arterial road Collector road Local road Laneway Existing cycle path Off-road Cycle path